aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/1-create-smart-contract.md

    ```

    From now on, whenever we run a CLI command in this `move` directory, it will run with that default profile.
-   We use the `devnet` network flag so eventually when we publish our package it would get published to the `devnet` network.
+   We use the `devnet` network flag so eventually when we publish our package it will get published to the `devnet` network.

    :::tip
-   You just created a new account on the Aptos (dev)netowrk!
+   You just created a new account on the Aptos (dev) network!
 Yay!
-You can check it by going to [Explorer](https://explorer.aptoslabs.com/?network=devnet) past the `account value` from above into the search input and click on the dropdown option!
+You can see it by going to the [Aptos Explorer](https://explorer.aptoslabs.com/?network=devnet) Devnet network view, pasting the `account` address value from your configuration file into the search field, and clicking on the dropdown option!
    :::

-As mentioned, our `sources` directory holds our `.move` module files, so let’s add our first move file.
+As mentioned, our `sources` directory holds our `.move` module files; so let’s add our first Move file.

-2. Open the `Move.toml` file
+2. Open the `Move.toml` file.
-3. Add the following code into that file
+3. Add the following code to it:

 ```toml
 [addresses]
 myaddr='<default_profile_account_address>'
 ```

-If the default profile account address is `cbddf398841353776903dbab2fdaefc54f181d07e114ae818b1a67af28d1b018`, your `Move.toml` file should look like that
+If the default profile account address is `cbddf398841353776903dbab2fdaefc54f181d07e114ae818b1a67af28d1b018`, your `Move.toml` file should look like:

 ```toml
 [addresses]
 myaddr='cbddf398841353776903dbab2fdaefc54f181d07e114ae818b1a67af28d1b018'
 ```

-4. Create a new `main.move` file under the sources directory and add the following
+4. Create a new `main.move` file under the sources directory and add the following:

 ```rust
 module myaddr::main {